Paula of Rome: Veneration

-St. Paula has been venerated by the Holy Roman Catholic Church since her death in 404 AD, her feast day is January 26, the date of her death, typically considered by the Catholic Church as the day of a saint’s entrance into Heaven.
-In 2022, Paula was officially added to the Episcopal Church liturgical calendar with a feast day together with her daughter, Eustochium on 28 September.
+Saint Paula of Rome has been venerated by the Holy Roman Catholic Church since her death in 404 AD, her feast day is January 26, the date of her death, typically considered by the Catholic Church as the day of a saint’s entrance into Heaven.
+In 2022, Saint Paula was officially added to the Episcopal Church liturgical calendar with a feast day together with her daughter, Saint Eustochium, on 28 September.